“Be still, and know that I am God.”

 We planted a red rose bush in our front yard when my dear mom passed away in January 2007.
 Anyone who knew Char was aware of her passion for the color red.
 That rose bush has been in full bloom on her birthday every year since.
 It has been a remarkable reminder to me of her spirit.
 Yet often, I zoom in or out of our driveway, too hurried to take notice of the latest bloom, let alone pause for a few seconds to savor the fragrant aroma.
 I am too stressed out for that.

-Stressing Out Growing up in Corona del Mar in the 1960s, I don’t think the word “stress” was in my vocabulary.
-Don’t get me wrong; we had our challenges.
+Growing up in Corona del Mar in the 1960s, I don’t think the word “stress” was in my vocabulary.
+Don’t get me wrong; I had my challenges.
 It was mostly around money.
-We didn’t have much!
-Our parents grew up during the depression and knew how to get by on nothing.
+Our family never seemed to have much.
+My parents grew up during the depression and knew how to get by on almost nothing.
+Dad was especially good at this.
+I can remember my grandmother (mom’s side) visiting from Utah and exclaiming that there were no groceries in the house!

 We need a way to cope.
 “Slowing Down” (4) is a part of it, and having “Marathon Faith” (5) can surely help the long-term view.